spree/spree/guides/content/integration/customization/custom_integrations.md

         4. **default** - A default string value that will be used.
         5. **allowed** - An array of allowed string values or a regular expression string that the parameter will be validated against.
         6. **optional** - A boolean indicating if the parameter will be optional (defaults to false).
+        7. **enables** (currently only for "boolean" data types) - An array of field names that will be enabled if the checkbox is checked.
 5. **recommends** - Additional configuration that the mapping should use as defaults.
     1. **messages** - an array of message types the service would like to process.
     2. **identifiers** - a hash listing values which should be used to prevent duplicate messages from being processed.
 The key is an arbitrary name, and value is a path to value(s) within the message.